 Lafayette Blue Springs State Park has many proposed additions to its optimum boundary.
 To the north of the park, additions would put portions of the Suwannee riverbank and surrounding lands into conservation status.
-The addition of these parcels would increase wildlife habitat, protect aquifer recharge areas, and further buffer the Suwannee River watershed from intensive agriculture.
+The addition of these parcels would increase wildlife habitat, act as recharge areas and further protect the Suwannee River watershed from the damaging agriculture practices surrounding the park.

-A Lafayette County-managed boat ramp on the northern park boundary that is excluded from the optimum boundary as it is already in use for public recreation under appropriate management for the purposes of providing parking and direct access to the river.
+There is a Lafayette County-managed boat ramp on the northern park boundary that is excluded from the optimum boundary because it is already in conservation status with an appropriate manager.